opensvc/docs.opensvc.com/source/introduction.rst

 What is OpenSVC
 ===============

-OpenSVC is a software product and the name of the commercial entity developping, supporting and marketing it.
+OpenSVC is a Open Source software product and the name of the commercial entity developping and supporting it.
 The product will be referenced as "OpenSVC" and the company "OpenSVC co".
 This book covers extensively the OpenSVC goals, design and usage.

+This software is used in large scale and critical production since 2009.

 OpenSVC is composed of two software components:

 * the agent

-  The OpenSVC agent is basically a Cluster Resource Manager with extended reporting and configuration management capabilities.
+  The OpenSVC agent is a supervisor, clusterware, container orchestrator and configuration manager.
-  Coupled by a heartbeat software, the agent completes a full cluster stack.
   It is licensed under the GNU General Public License v2.

 * the collector